 Attending a wine tasting can be a fabulous, glamorous, fun event that you can absolutely enjoy as long as you take a few things into consideration.

-First off, don’t be intimidated.
+First off, don’t be intimidated, and do not forget your Washington fake ID!
 The sommelier is likely the only person who’s spent any significant time learning about the ins and outs of wines, everyone else is pretending like they know what their doing so you can too.\

 Choose the right glasses for your wine.
 If you’re doing reds you want to have nice big glasses, meanwhile whites deserve the standard wine glass.